pydy/pydy/docs/codegen.rst

 Introduction
 ============

-The `pydy.codegen` package contains various tools to generate numerical code from symbolic descriptions of the equations of motion of systems.
+The :py:mod:`pydy.codegen` package contains various tools to generate numerical code from symbolic descriptions of the equations of motion of systems.
 It allows you to generate code using a variety of backends depending on your needs.
 The generated code can also be auto-wrapped for immediate use in a Python session or script.
 Each component of the code generators and wrappers are accessible so that you can use just the raw code or the wrapper versions.

 We currently support three backends:

-`lambdify`
+``lambdify``
-   This generates NumPy-aware Python code which is defined in a Python `lambda` function, using the `sympy.utilities.lambdify` module and is the default generator.
+   This generates NumPy-aware Python code which is defined in a Python ``lambda`` function, using the ``sympy.utilities.lambdify`` module and is the default generator.
-`Theano`
+``Theano``
-   This generates Theano trees that are compiled into low level code, using the `sympy.printers.theano_code` module.
+   This generates Theano trees that are compiled into low level code, using the ``sympy.printers.theano_code`` module.
-`Cython`
+``Cython``
    This generates C code that can be called from Python, using SymPy's C code printer utilities and Cython.

 On Windows
 ==========